 Logan is responsible for overseeing the infrastructure of technology operations including desktops, servers, applications, programming, licensing and compliance, public website, network services, security, and geographic information systems support.
 Logan has been with the Property Appraiser’s Office since 2000.
 Logan leverages over 40 years of computer experience spanning public, private, and academic sectors and has served in numerous technical roles.
 He holds a Bachelor of Science in Human Environmental Sciences (Architectural Studies) from the University of Missouri.

 Toby started his career in property assessment with the Monroe County Property Appraiser’s office in 2001 as a residential appraiser where he earned his Certified Florida Evaluator (CFE) designation.
 Toby made the move to Alachua County and started with the ACPA as a commercial appraiser in 2013 where he was quickly promoted to Director of Real Property (Commercial and Residential).
-Toby was then promoted to his current position, Director of Valuation in 2019 where he uses his twenty plus years’ experience in property assessments to lead a team of over fifteen staff which are involved in field appraisal for residential and commercial, analysis and compliance, Value Adjustment Board (VAB) hearings and overseeing the certified Tax Roll.
+Toby was then promoted to Director of Valuation in 2019.
+In 2022, Toby was promoted to Chief Deputy with over two decades of relevant experience in property assessments, tax roll analysis, and office operations.

 Director of Public Service, Exemptions, and Investigations